sn0w12/ComfyUI-Sn0w-Scripts/README.md

 >    <summary>ℹ️ <i>See More Information</i></summary>
 >
 >    - This node processes a given prompt to identify and apply the most similar Lora models of the tags found in the prompt.
 >    - For each part of the prompt, the node calculates a distance between tags and available Lora model filenames.
-Models with a difference of under 5 are applied to the input `model` and `clip`.
+The max distance can be chosen in the settings.
 >    - **Example folder input:** `*master_folder, subfolder1:3, -excludefolder, subfolder2`
 >        - `*master_folder` specifies all paths must include `master_folder`.
 >        - `subfolder1:3` indicates up to 3 models from `subfolder1` can be loaded.